For Women Scotland launches legal action against Scottish ministers on gender

 For Women Scotland has now applied to the Court of Session seeking to quash the policies, which it says are “inconsistent with the UK Supreme Court judgment of April 16 2025”.

-It has raised an ordinary action for reduction (quashing) of the policies relating to schools and prisons.
+It has raised an ordinary action for reduction (quashing) of the policies relating to schools and prisons, with the news first reported by Sunday Times Scotland.

 In a statement, the group said: “Nothing has persuaded the government to take action and both policies remain stubbornly in place, to the detriment of vulnerable women and girls, leaving us little choice but to initiate further legal action.